SiMewL8/credit_risk_ml/README.md

-# Supervised Machine Learning
+# Credit Risk with Supervised Machine Learning
 Predict credit risk with machine learning algorithms and help financial institutions predict anomalies, reduce risk cases, monitor portfolios.

 A company in the FinTech industry has asked an aspiring Data Science Machine Learning expert to ascertain credit risk in their loans dataset.
 Python will be the main method of translating our code, with various SciKit libraries, algorithms, and machine learning models.
 Some of the tasks are:

 - Train and test models from a cleaned and pruned dataset
 - Use popular machine learning models such as logistic regression, decision tree, random forest, and support vector machine algorithms and interpret results